Regulators and government keep covering for large corporations' failures. After yet another stitch up, accounting expert Prem Sikka is calling it out.

 When asked to investigate, the Business Secretary told parliament that “No action has been taken at this time against the promoters and officers of Magnolia Fundaction UK Ltd for filing inappropriate information in Italian at Companies House”.

 6. The Companies Act 2006 contains strict rules about payment of dividends.
 In order to pay dividends companies must have sufficient distributable profits and auditors are required to check the calculations.
 Domino’s Pizza, Dunelm and stockbroker Hargreaves Lansdown have admitted to paying illegal dividends, with some violations going back to the year 2000.

 The payment of illegal dividends can have severe consequences for employees, creditors, pension scheme members and creditors.
 When asked to investigate, the Business Secretary, ultimately responsible for enforcing company law, told parliament that “The Department is not responsible for carrying out checks on dividends paid by companies to ensure that they do not exceed their distributable reserves”.
 Then who is?

 Government departments and regulators use the garbs of democracy and regulation to disarm people whilst running rackets to protect elites and big business.

 The cost of this cartel is loss of confidence in our institutions of democracy, lower tax revenues, and cuts in healthcare, pensions, education and infrastructure spend.
 We can’t afford this racket.

 Prem Sikka is Emeritus Professor of Accounting at the University of Essex, and is a Contributing Editor for Left Foot ForwardLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.